gii-is-DP2/DP2-1920-GI-04/readme.md

 ## Entities involved

-### Beauty Service
+### Beauty Solution
-A beauty Service offered by PetClinic.
+A Beauty Solution offered by PetClinic.
 For example, “dog haircut” or “cat nail clipping”.
 It has a fixed price and is given by a certain Vet.
 * It's related to PetType.
 * It's related to Vet.

-### Beauty Service Visit
+### Beauty Solution Visit
-A visit that an owner books for a beauty service on a certain date and for a certain Pet.
+A visit that an owner books for a beauty solution on a certain date and for a certain Pet.
 Vouchers can be used.
 The actual priced is stored on booking.
 It serves as a participation for the current beauty contest of that month, if wanted (the owner can add a photo of the Pet after the visit in order to participate on the contest).
-*	It’s related to BeautyService.
+*	It’s related to BeautySolution.
 *	It’s related to Pet.

 ### Discount Voucher
-Discount voucher that can be given to owners for a variety of reasons, either manually or programmatically, and that can be used when booking a new visit for a beauty service.
+Discount voucher that can be given to owners for a variety of reasons, either manually or programmatically, and that can be used when booking a new visit for a beauty solution.
 For example, a 5% discount voucher after a visit, 50% discount voucher for winning a contest…
-*	It’s related to BeautyService.
+*	It’s related to BeautySolution.
-*	It’s related to BeautyServiceVisit.
+*	It’s related to BeautySolutionVisit.
 *	It’s related to WorkshopAttendance.
 *	It’s related to Owner.

 ### Promotion
-Discount, during a certain period, on a certain beauty service.
+Discount, during a certain period, on a certain beauty solution.
-*	It’s related to BeautyService.
+*	It’s related to BeautySolution.

 ### Beauty Contest
 Beauty contest that lasts a month (one is held every month), and where a winner is chosen after the end of every month.
-Owners can enter their pets once for every beauty service visit they make during that month.
+Owners can enter their pets once for every beauty solution visit they make during that month.
-*	It’s related to BeautyServiceVisit (winner)
+*	It’s related to BeautySolutionVisit (winner)

 ## User Stories